tony/vim-config-framework/README.rst

 personal settings in ``settings/*.vim``, ``bundles.d/*.vim`` and
 ``bundles.settings/*.vim`` as you choose.

-The added benefit is these NeoBundle declarations, bundle settings and bundles are designed to degrade gracefully, lazily load depending on the system stack, etc. Pull requests are welcome to keep these continually improved, but they are *entirely optional*.
+The added benefit is these Plug declarations, bundle settings and bundles are designed to degrade gracefully, lazily load depending on the system stack, etc. Pull requests are welcome to keep these continually improved, but they are *entirely optional*.